 You need to be able to start with an idea, derive a concept and define a product with clarity

 Thinking of products also implies thinking as a user: you need to have a ‘user mentality’ and empathy to relate to user problems, frequent needs, and expectations.

 As you think of a product, you must be able to define and measure success with clarity.
 Success is a multidimensional construct that will help you align with your overall strategy, priorities, and goals.

-A good PM in this context is able to spot opportunities to define and delivery superior UX powered by advanced back-end technologies or analytical models.
+A good Product Manager in this context is able to spot opportunities to define and deliver superior UX powered by advanced back-end technologies or analytical models.

 In a digital context, a strong technical background is a must for a great Product Leader.
 Defining outstanding products heavily depends on the understanding of both the capabilities and the constraints of technology.